Incorporation (business): Legal benefits

+A corporation is capable of continuing indefinitely.
+Its existence is not affected by the death of shareholders, directors, or officers of the corporation.
+Ownership in a Corp. or LLC is easily transferable to others, either in whole or in part.

-In the United States
+In the United States of America

 Specific incorporation requirements in the United States differ on a state by state basis.
 However, there are common pieces of information that states require to be included in the certificate of incorporation.